dssg/growth-curves/README.md

 ### Analyzing the adiposity rebound for children

-To install python dependencies, clone the project and run `pip install -r requirements.txt`

 ## The data: growth measurements of children

 NorthShore provided us with the height and weight measurements of over 23,000 children de-identified records captured over the past 6 years by NorthShore hospitals’ EMR system.
 A sample of the data we received is shown below.
 We have the patients’ gender, race, and ethnicities, along with their height, weight, and BMI measurements at different ages, from the ages of 0 to 19 yrs.